 Money matters for a coffee machine, so pick something within your budget and trust in the brand you buy from.
 If you don’t have a grinder or your machine doesn’t grind beans for you, then it’s important to get one if you want to get the most out of your coffee.
 You also need to keep your equipment clean to prevent any oil and grime buildup.
 You should clean it with a vinegar or a coffee machine cleaning solution at least once every month if you use it heavily.

 Fresh beans will make a fresh cup of coffee.
 Once you crack open a bag of beans and get a whiff of that lovely bitter coffee smell, you won’t ever go back to instant.
 However, keep in mind that coffee beans will lose their flavor over time if they are exposed for too long.
 Coffee beans are best immediately after roasting because they start to lose flavor after a couple of days.
 Keep them stored in a place free of moisture and sunlight and buy some tight jars to house them.
+You also need to select the right coffee beans for each coffee drink.
+For example, the best coffee for Cold Brew is coffee beans Arabica-rich.
+And for everybody's favorite espresso, you'll need a coffee that is at least 70% Arabica.

 Don’t open a bag of fresh beans and then use the bag to store them because they will quickly lose their delicious flavor.
 Never store your beans in the fridge or refrigerator, and try to buy a small supply of fresh beans so that you always get a strong cup with plenty of flavors.